precice/aste/docs/README.md

 After the installation procedure, the following executables are available

 - `precice-aste-run`: core module interfacing with preCICE
-- `precice-aste-evaluate`: python tool to compute and store data on mesh files
+- `precice-aste-evaluate`: Python tool to compute and store data on mesh files
-- `precice-aste-partition`: python tool to partition a single mesh file into several ones for parallel runs
+- `precice-aste-partition`: a Python tool to partition a single mesh file into several ones for parallel runs
-- `precice-aste-join`: python tool to join several mesh files into a single mesh file for parallel runs.
+- `precice-aste-join`: Python tool to join several mesh files into a single mesh file for parallel runs.

 All ASTE tools are executed from the command line and running a particular executable with `--help` prints a complete list of available command line arguments and their meaning.
 There is also an ASTE tutorial [in the preCICE tutorials](https://precice.org/tutorials-aste-turbine.html).

 The following subsections explain each part of ASTE in more detail.
-All ASTE modules have the following three command line arguments in common
+All ASTE modules have the following three command-line arguments in common

 | Flag       | Explanation          |
 | ---------- | -------------------- |